Information about a licence or certificate in swimming pool building. Use the menu on this page to find what you need.

 HBC cover, which used to be called ‘home warranty insurance’, protects homeowners as a last resort if you cannot complete building work or fix defects.

-Visit the State Insurance Regulatory Authority's website for more information.
+Visit the State Insurance Regulatory Authority website for more information.

-If you are applying for a licence in the categories of building or swimming pool building and are currently the director of a company that is under external administration (other than external administration resulting from a member's voluntary winding up of the body corporate), and if we grant you a contractor licence, it may be with conditions.
+If you are applying for a licence and are currently bankrupt or the director of a company that is under external administration (other than external administration resulting from a member's voluntary winding up of the body corporate), a contractor’s licence may be granted with the condition 'contracts not to exceed $20,000 in value'.

 Bankruptcy or external administration within three years